Stressed? Burning the candle at both ends?

 So, in any given moment, whether we perceive that we are ‘stressed’ or not, the processes that our body naturally goes through to essentially keep us safe is quite remarkable.

-Recognizing what we can when we are stressed
+Recognizing what we can do when we are stressed

 Stress also goes far beyond what we perceive or recognize as emotional or psychological stress, or even the acute stress we felt from a deadline at work the other day.

 Through a holistic lens, there are certain factors as practitioners that we need to consider may also be stressors and adding to the load placed on someone’s overall health.

 - acute and chronic infections

 - gut health – leaky gut, dysbiosis, food intolerances/sensitivities